 Combine tomatoes and sugar; let stand for 1 hour.

-Add lemon slices; cook until tomatoes are clear and the syrup is thickened.
+Add lemon slices and nutmeg; cook until tomatoes are clear and the syrup is thickened.

 Pour into hot sterilized jars and adjust lids: process in hot water bath for 10 minutes.